 EERE requires Prime Recipients to contribute the cost share amount incrementally over the life of the award.
 Specifically, the Prime Recipient's cost share for each billing period must always reflect the overall cost share ratio negotiated by the parties (i.e., the total amount of cost sharing on each invoice when considered cumulatively with previous invoices must reflect, at a minimum, the cost sharing percentage negotiated).

 In limited circumstances, and where it is in the government's interest, the EERE Contracting Officer may approve a request by the Prime Recipient to meet its cost share requirements on a less frequent basis, such as monthly or quarterly.
 Regardless of the interval requested, the Prime Recipient must be up-to-date on cost share at each interval.
-Such requests must be sent by email to the Contracting Officer during award negotiations and include the following information: (1) a detailed justification for the request; (2) a proposed schedule of payments, including amounts and dates; (3) a written commitment to meet that schedule; and (4) such evidence as necessary to demonstrate that the Prime Recipient has complied with its cost share obligations to date.
-The Contracting Officer must approve all such requests before they may go into effect.
+Such requests must be sent to the Contracting Officer during award negotiations and include the following information: (1) a detailed justification for the request; (2) a proposed schedule of payments, including amounts and dates; (3) a written commitment to meet that schedule; and (4) such evidence as necessary to demonstrate that the Prime Recipient has complied with its cost share obligations to date.
+The Contracting Officer must approve all such requests before they go into effect.

-C. COMPLIANCE CRITERIA
+C. Compliance Criteria

-Letters of Intent and Full Applications must meet all Compliance criteria listed below or they will be considered noncompliant.
-EERE will not review or consider noncompliant submissions, including Letters of Intent or Full Applications that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
-EERE will not extend the submission deadline for Applicants that fail to submit required information due to server/connection congestion.
+Full Applications must meet all Compliance criteria listed below or they will be considered noncompliant.
+EERE will not review or consider noncompliant submissions, including Full Applications and Replies to Reviewer Comments that were: submitted through means other than EERE Exchange; submitted after the applicable deadline; and/or submitted incomplete.
+EERE will not extend the submission deadline for applicants that fail to submit required information due to server/connection congestion.